 Plain English Breakdown

-This bill requires the Department of Human Resources to develop a dementia training program and mandates that certain employees and contractors complete this training.
+This bill requires the Department of Human Resources to create a dementia training program and mandates that specific employees and contractors complete this training.

 What This Bill Does

-- Requires these employees and contractors to complete an additional two hours of continuing education every two years.
+- Requires these same individuals to take two hours of continuing education every two years.

 Who It Names or Affects